 The California Government Code requires California banks and savings and loans associated to secure the District's deposits by pledging government securities as collateral.
-The market value of pledged securities must equal 110% of an entity's deposits.
-California law also allows financial instructions to secure an entity's deposits by pledging first trust deed mortgage notes having a value of 150% of an entity's total deposits.
+The market value of pledged securities must equal at least 110 percent of an entity's deposits.
+California law also allows financial instructions to secure an entity's deposits by pledging first trust deed mortgage notes having a value of 150 percent of an entity's total deposits.